hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 as hitherto we had never left them to follow our own inclinations.
 But now we thought we would be wasting away the very prime of our lives if we were to remain inactive.
 We also thought it undesirable to delay our plans as it was necessary that the art of war which we aspired to learn should be studied while one possessed a strong physique.

 But another difficulty as to how to arrange for our parents in our absence presented itself.
 Being conscious that it was our duty not to forsake them, we decided that I should remain at home and my brother should proceed to Nepal for the achievement of our purpose.
 There he was to arrange everything for both of us and then inform me of his having done so.
 We then fixed an auspicious day for (his) departure.

-All the members of our family were quite happy at this time.
+All the members of
+our family were quite happy at this time.
 Readers ! my father's profession of kirtan enabled him to earn plenty of money.
 He was liberal in his expenditure, and so every holiday was well enjoyed.
 As my father was very hospitable to his guests, there was scarcely a day on which we did not partake of sweetmeats with our guests and friends.
 Our family having increased by the grace of God, our happiness also increased in the same proportion.
-It is a fact to be particularly remembered that our family possessed in a full measure that affection (for one another) which is the source of all domestic happiness.
-I have seen a good many families, but have never come across a single one which is free from domestic quarrels.
+It is a fact to be particularly remembered that our family possessed in a full measure that affection (for one another) which is the source of all domestic happiness.+++(5)+++ I have seen a good many families, but have never come across a single one which is free from domestic quarrels.
 Fire seize their other comforts !
 There are many who possess wealth, and are also blessed with large families, but no two members of the family live in harmony.
 Such, however, was not the case with our family.
 All those who were younger than myself were obedient to me, and they never showed any disrespect to me.
 I do not know how I can requite them for all this.
 May Heaven bless them !
-My family thus consisted of my loving brothers and sisters, my father and
-990mother, and my wife and son ; but the actions of our former existence having given a peculiar turn to our predilections, our minds deviated from all domestic concerns and took a different direction.
+My family thus consisted of my loving brothers and sisters, my father and mother, and my wife and son ; but the actions of our former existence having given a peculiar turn to our predilections, our minds deviated from all domestic concerns and took a different direction.

 ### BALKRISHNA STARTS BUT HAS TO RETURN
 An auspicious day having been fixed for my brother's departure to Nepal, he took with him Rs.
 40 for his travelling expenses.
 This amount had been accumulated by us laying aside small